-The municipality must estimate the population of residents (persons who consider a housing unit or group quarter facility in the municipality their "primary place of residence") at the time of the estimate.
-In order to ensure a fair determination of funding, DCRA staff will linearly adjust the new count for municipalities that request a population adjustment.
+The municipality, community or reserve must account for the population of residents (persons who consider a housing unit or group quarter facility within their boundary as their "primary place of residence") at the time of the estimate.
+In order to ensure that the population number aligns with the previous calendar year as required per regulations, DCRA staff will linearly adjust the new count to align with July 1, 2017, the date of the population estimates as released by DOLWD.

-1. Estimates conducted in early 2014.
-For municipalities that conduct a population estimate in early 2014, the approved new local population estimate will be linearly adjusted to July 1, 2013, the date of the DOLWD population figure.
 See example below for adjustment methodology:

-New local count (e.g. as of March 1, 2014) = 900 Most recent certified population count (e.g. as of July 1, 2012) = 700

-Linear Adjustment Methodology Population Change (July 1, 2012 - March 1, 2014) = 200 Number of periods between most recent certified population count and new local count (e.g. July 1, 2012 and March 1, 2014) = 20 months Resulting resident change is = 10 residents/month Adjusted time periods from July 1, 2012 to July 1, 2013 = 12 months Population adjustments is calculated to be (10 x 12) = 120 residents The final accepted population level as of July 1, 2013 = 820
+New local count as of March 1, 2018(e.g. as determined by the municipality, community or reserve early in the calendar year) = 900 Most recent certified population count (July 1, 2016, for previous fiscal year) = 700 Linear Adjustment Methodolog 39 Population Change (from previous certified fiscal year population) = 200 Number of periods between previous certified fiscal year population count and new local count (e.g. July 1, 2016 and March 1, 2018) = 20 months Resulting resident change is = 10 residents/month Adjusted time periods from July 1, 2016 to July 1, 2017 = 12 months Population adjustments is calculated to be (10 x 12) = 120 residents The final accepted population level = 820